r1cebank/EventCore/README.md

 ### What's special?

-Well everything is special about EventCore, it differs from traditional approach of configurable applications
+Well everything is special about EventCore, it differs from traditional approach of configurable applications.
+It uses JSON files to store everything from number of tabs to what data needs to be shown in the app.

 #### Use of React Native